-During facility operation, the coupon front side surface temperature was measured with a Sony charge-coupled device (CCD) camera using a two-color technique based on previous work by Lu [12].
-Figure 4 shows the variation in front side temperature as a function of coolant mass flow rate.
-The temperature uncertainty was estimated at 15.4°C. Back side temperatures from thermocouples welded to the back side of the coupon are also shown in the plot.
-The temperature difference between the front and back sides increases as the cooling flow rate increases, as expected, with temperature differences ranging from 200°C to 400°C. An additional front side temperature measurement was made with an IR thermometer.
-A surface emissivity of 0.2 was used to match the two-color temperature measurement for the lowest cooling rate.
-The IR temperature measurements seem to follow the average of the two-color measurements with this constant emissivity value.
-At the highest coolant flow rate indicated in the plot, the surface heat flux was estimated to be nearly 1000 kW/m using a simple one-dimensional heat flow approximation-a value consistent with heat flux levels in modern first stage gas turbines.
+During facility operation, the coupon frontside surface temperature was measured with a Sony CCD camera using a 2-color technique based on previous work by Lu [11].
+Figure 4 shows the variation in frontside temperature as a function of coolant mass flow rate.
+The temperature uncertainty was estimated at 15.4°C. Backside temperatures from thermocouples welded to the backside of the coupon are also shown in the plot.
+The temperature difference between the front and back side increases as the cooling flow rate increases, as expected, with temperature differences ranging from 200 to 400°C. An additional frontside temperature measurement was made with an IR thermometer.
+A surface emissivity of 0.2 was used to match the 2-color temperature measurement for the lowest cooling rate.
+The IR temperature measurements seem to follow the average of the two 2-color measurements with this constant emissivity value.
+At the highest coolant flowrate indicated in the plot, the surface heat flux was estimated to be nearly 1,000 kW/m2 using a simple one-dimensional heat flow approximation - a value consistent with heat flux levels in modern 1st stage gas turbines.